POP, JAMES MILLAR-WATT, (1946)

 The comics of Greenock-born James Millar Watt have what you could term ‘rhetorical beauty’ – they convey an idea with particular neatness, aptitude or symmetry.
 This is taken from a 1946 Pop album I bought on eBay.
 In its day Pop was a

 It is the essence of its form; a complex world rendered into simplified iconography, Pop himself functioning as an abstraction to be decoded.
-His shape, deportment, actions within the frame all indicate a certain class, a certain middling type through. the vocabulary of comics.
+His shape, deportment, actions within the frame all indicate a certain class, a certain middling type found…everywhere.
+Middling is intrinsic to comics – to its DNA, its base vocabulary.
 This is what Comics theorist Scott McCloud terms its middle ground between the immediacy of image and the perception demanded of writing.
 Pop is a comic and all comics, a middling middle-ground resident possessed of surprising reserves of strength and endurance.

 Interlude – EISENSTEIN and GODARD in the AUTEUR’S POSE